jRevaj/ctf-platform/README.md

 ### `test_matchmaking`

-This command tests matchmaking service.
+This command tests the matchmaking system by simulating game rounds.
+It supports both random and Swiss-system matchmaking.

 ### Usage